VaidhyaMegha/big_data/mr-gimv-cc/README.md

 * Avoid summarize MR jobs .
 * Replace deprecated FileSystem api with new api calls.
 * Unit Test cases with graph containing edges 1--2, 2--5 and 3--4
+* long instead of int to scale beyond ~2.1 billion
+** block specific **
+* Preparation step is avoided.
+Matrix and Vector are retained in normal forms.
+* unfold is absorbed into Merge operation

 How-to use/run this module
 --------------------------